 In order to promote the upcoming Iron Man 2 movie together with the LG Ally Android phone (which seems to be featured in a variety of scenes), LG yesterday launched a new Flash powered site called LGIM2.com.
 While the url spells out "Iron Man 2", quite a large portion of the site is actually dedicated to the Ally.

 In order to gain access to the part of the site where the phone is shown, you have to click on "Nav" at the bottom and then on "LG Ally", or just follow this direct link.
+After looking around checking out all the pictures and reading what little information about the phone was actually available, we have come up with a list of specs for the LG Ally.
 Read More

 You have to hand it to Verizon’s marketing department – out of all of the carriers pushing Android, their ads have been the most compelling.